emrekybs/DraculaOS/README.md

 <img src="https://github.com/emrekybs/DraculaOS-/blob/main/7.png">

 ## DRACULA OS 🧛🏻‍♀️
-Dracula OS is a cutting-edge Linux operating system meticulously designed for OSINT (Open Source Intelligence) and Cyber Intelligence tasks.
+Dracula OS is a Linux operating system meticulously designed for OSINT (Open Source Intelligence) and Cyber ​​Intelligence missions.
 Distinguished by its use of Kali Linux's vast repositories, Dracula OS enriches its arsenal with an exclusive selection of OSINT tools sourced from GitHub.
 This initiative aims to forge a platform supremely fitted for the discerning demands of cyber intelligence professionals and enthusiasts alike, providing a direct import OVA (Open Virtual Appliance) file for effortless deployment and operation.